linode/apl-core/poc/kubeflow-auth/Reamde.md

 https://journal.arrikto.com/kubeflow-authentication-with-istio-dex-5eafdfac4782

 Pros:
-The JWT is stored in cookie
+- The JWT is stored in cookie
-They use DEX which allows to integrate with other OIDC providers
+- They use DEX which allows to integrate with other OIDC providers

+Pros:
+- cookie based so apps does not need to know to iclude it in header

 Cons:
-Cookie based
-Need to extract cookie with JWT and put it as a separate header so istio authentication and authorization policies can verified it.
+- need to extract cookie with JWT and put it as a separate header so istio authentication and authorization policies can verified it.

 ### Kyma:
 https://kyma-project.io/docs/0.4/components/authorization-and-authentication#architecture-architecture

 Cons:
-The JWT is stored in sessionStorage
+- The JWT is stored in sessionStorage

 Pros:
-They use DEX which allows to integrate with other OIDC providers
+- They use DEX which allows to integrate with other OIDC providers

 # Kubeflow